eugenia1984/english/glossary.md

 - **inactive**: is used to describe a state of not being active or engaged in physical movement.
 It can refer to a lack of physical activity or any kind of action.

+- **in charge of**: means being responsible for something or someone, leading or managing it/them.
+It's used when talking about the person who has control or authority over a particular area, project, or group.
+For example, ``Tom is in charge of this project``.
+This means Tom has the responsibility and authority to plan and manage everything related to the project.

 - **indoor**: refers to activities done inside a building.
 Example: `Indoor activities include reading and cooking`

 - **industry**: refers to a specific sector of the economy or a type of business activity.
 Different industries have their own sets of rules, regulations, and practices.Example: ``The technology industry is known for rapid innovation``.

 - **infographic**: is a visual image like a chart or diagram used to represent information

-- **in charge of**: means being responsible for something or someone, leading or managing it/them.
-It's used when talking about the person who has control or authority over a particular area, project, or group.
-For example, ``Tom is in charge of this project``.
-This means Tom has the responsibility and authority to plan and manage everything related to the project.

 - **in her position**: to connect someone's qualities to their job/ role.
 When Tom talks about `great traits for someone in her position`, he means that Maria's qualities are perfect for the responsibilities and tasks she has as a team lead.

+- **in-house**:  means that the work is done within the company rather than hiring an external team or outsourcing the project.
+For example: `Our team decided to do front-end development in-house instead of hiring an external agency`. –> This means the company's own employees will handle the front-end development instead of outsourcing it.

 - **initial prototyp**:e refers to the first version of a product or project created for testing or presenting ideas.
 For example: `The initial prototype helped the team understand what changes were needed`. -> This means the first version was used to identify improvements.